-Last night, I was giggling to myself over a sink full of dirty dishes because after 9 years of marriage, countless hours of diligent sacrifice, my husband finally, beautifully, has taken me for granted.
+I was giggling to myself over a sink full of dirty dishes because after 9 years of marriage, countless hours of diligent sacrifice, my husband finally, beautifully, had taken me for granted.

-I have worked really hard to be taken for granted.
+I worked really hard to be taken for granted.

-I started a couple of years ago when I stopped nagging him to pick up his dirty underwear, and instead started praying over it.
+I began working on our marriage a few years ago when I stopped nagging him to pick up his dirty underwear, and instead started praying over it.
 His empty toothpaste tube left on the vanity gets silently replaced.
 His lunch is quietly waiting each morning.

 Our marriage was in a rough place after his last deployment.
 Out of the six years we had known each other, he had spent three of those deployed.
 The trials of war were a heavy burden that I didn’t know how to carry with him, and he didn’t know how to let me.

-We tried to pick up and move forward, but we had changed.
+We tried to pick up and move forward, as if skipping over the missed year, but we had changed.
 I had spent a year just being a mom, and he felt like an outsider to our little all girls’ club.
 We didn’t really know how to overcome the abyss between us.

-Let me tell you, pretending it wasn’t there, wasn’t pretty.
+Let me tell you, pretending the rift wasn’t there, wasn’t pretty.
 We were almost on the brink of disaster when Jesus began to intervene.

-I wanted God to change my husband, who returned from war angry and different.
-I prayed and prayed that he would change.
-I got angrier and more bitter when he didn’t, sitting all self-righteous on my pious side of the room, waiting for him to change before I would.
+I wanted God to change my husband, who had returned from war angry and different.
+While, I prayed and prayed that he would change, I got angrier and more bitter when he didn’t.
+I sat all self-righteous on my pious side of the room, waiting for him to change before I would.

 To change his perception, I had to learn to be trustworthy, be willing to serve, be gentle instead of nagging, instead of shouting louder, get quiet.
 I had to serve him without complaining, joyfully.
 I had to ask him everyday – what can I do for you?
 And then do what he asked, even if I didn’t want to.